ameyakarnad/HowAmericaFlies/edav_howamericaflies.md

 4.3 Delay
 ---------

-In this subsection we will look at the various attributes that have contributed towards delay.
-We will also check if there are factors that correlate with delay
+In this subsection we will look at the various attributes that have contribute towards flight delays.
+We will also check if there are factors that correlate with delay.

 ### Figure 4.3.1: Scatter Plot - Delay vs.Distance